-Directors must avoid any conflicts of interest between the director and the Company.
+Representatives must avoid any conflicts of interest between the representative and the Company.
 Any situation that involves, or may reasonably be expected to involve, a conflict of interest with the Company should be disclosed promptly to the Chairman of the Board of Directors, the Chair of the Nominating and Governance Committee or the Presiding Director.

 New York Stock Exchange Rule 303A(2)(b) defines “immediate family” to include a person’s spouse, parents, children, siblings, mothers-in-law and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than employees) who shares such person’s home.

-A “conflict of interest” can occur when a director’s personal interest is adverse to – or may appear to be adverse to – the interests of the Company as a whole.
-Conflicts of interest also arise when a director, or a member of his or her immediate family, receives improper personal benefits as a result of his or her position as a director of the Company.
+A “conflict of interest” can occur when a representative’s personal interest is adverse to - or may appear to be adverse to - the interests of the Company as a whole.
+Conflicts of interest also arise when a representative, or a member of his or her immediate family, receives improper personal benefits as a result of his or her position as a representative of the Company.

 This Code does not attempt to describe all possible conflicts of interest that could develop.
-Some of the more common conflicts from which directors must refrain, however, are set out below.
+Some of the more common conflicts from which representatives must refrain, however, are set out below.

 2. Corporate Opportunities